 Strange as it may seem, Bitcoin anonymity can now be questioned.
 Any fiat currency is processed by the bank.
 Bitcoin can exist on its own, but the value of this cryptocurrency is that you can exchange it into fiat currencies, such as USD or EUR.
 Such transaction directly concerns involves banks.
 Banks, in their turn, require transparency from Bitcoin exchanges.

 Moreover, there are special programs allowing to track Bitcoin transactions history.
 Some authorities are even building their own systems to analyze transactions and detect crimes.
-We can see it on example of Danish police that recently became the first to jail drug traffickers by analyzing their Bitcoin transactions.
+We can see it on the example of Danish police that recently became the first to jail drug traffickers by analyzing their Bitcoin transactions.

 AML/KYC Policy at CEX.IO